 "Compared to the NFIP, private market insurers are able to offer higher limits of coverage in excess of $250,000 as well as broader coverage for other structures on your property," says Thomas L. Santamorena, an insurance agent in San Francisco.

-The bottom line is that if your home is worth more than $250,000 you will need to consider the private flood insurance market for coverage.
+The bottom line is that yo need to consider the private flood insurance market if your home is worth more than $250,000.

 Will flood insurance cover personal property in your basement?

-Surprisingly, in most cases, flood insurance does not cover damage to your basement or any personal property that is stored in the basement.
+Surprisingly, in most cases, flood insurance doesn't cover damage to your basement or any personal property that is stored in the basement.

 "The NFIP Dwelling Form excludes coverage for items located below the lowest elevated floor or in a basement.
 There are some exceptions for heating or cooling equipment permanently installed and connected to a power source," says Myhr.